Tommy Thompson: Reputation as governor

+Thompson entered the governor’s mansion in 1987 with the faint air of a rube from Elroy, an arch-conservative who would slash spending.
+He leaves for Washington D.C. as a tax-loving empire builder, a masterful politician whose breathtakingly activist style might have left FDR weeping for joy.

+Thompson was reputed to be a poor public speaker.
+The view of Thompson as having weak speaking skills was present from the start of his governorship, with Wisconsin journalist quipping in a January 1987 arricle, "now that he is safely in the governor’s chair, participles will be an endangered species, so often will they go unundangled.
+No metaphor will go unmixed or negative undoubled, and the mind reels at the fate of adverbs."

 Consideration as prospective Republican vice presidential nominee

 Thompson's name had been in the press as a possible vice presidential pick during several election seasons.
 By 1992, Thompson himself had openly discussed his desire to be the Republican vice presidential nominee for 1996.

 Republican presidential nominee Bob Dole considered Thompson as a possible vice presidential nominee in 1996 and Thompson openly lobbied for the position.
 However, Thompson was forced to fight off perceptions of being someone to "bluster through a speech, turn bombastic during public statements", and have difficulty thinking on his feet.
 During the 1996 vetting process, Dole also reportedly remarked on Thompson's lack of finesse in their interactions.
 After Dole disclosed that Thompson was no longer under consideration in August, Thompson stated that he was relieved because he had been "scared to death" of the process and the spotlight of the position.
 In 2000, Thompson was mentioned as a possible vice presidential running mate for George W. Bush.